ittekiou/EgQE/docs/index.md

   </svg>
 </div>

-_Welcome to the syntactic field of ZURE._
+_──Welcome to the syntactic field of ZURE._

 ---
 ### 📜 Statements